brianberns/CFR-Explained/Readme.md

 As with simple pruning, this optimization doesn't make much difference for a small game like Kuhn Poker, but can converge more quickly for a large game (as measured by elapsed time, not number of iterations).

+## Leduc Hold'em

+[Leduc Hold'em](https://arxiv.org/pdf/1207.1411) is another imperfect information poker game that makes a good subject for CFR.
+It is larger than Kuhn Poker, containing 288 info sets, instead of just 12, but is still relatively simple.

+> In Leduc hold ’em, the deck consists of two suits with three cards in each suit.
+There are two rounds.
+In the first round a single private card is dealt to each player.
+In the second round a single board card is revealed.
+There is a two-bet maximum, with raise amounts of 2 and 4 in the first and second round, respectively.
+Both players start the first round with 1 already in the pot.

+I've provided an implementation of vanilla CFR for Leduc Hold'em, to make it easy to compare with Kuhn Poker.

+## Parallelization

+Another way to speed up CFR is to evaluate a batch of iterations in parallel, then update the info sets at the end of the batch.
+This results in fewer, but larger, updates.

 ## Running the code

  To run a script, install .NET and then execute the script in F# Interactive via `dotnet fsi`.
 For example: